Shitala: Iconography and symbolism

+Notably, references to neem leaves are ubiquitous in Shitala's liturgy and also appear in her iconography, suggesting an early understanding of neem as a medicinal plant.
+Moreover, neem leaves are extensively mentioned in the Sushruta Samhita, where it is listed as an effective antipyretic, as well as a remedy for certain inflammatory skin conditions.

+In North Indian iconography, Shitala is often depicted with Jvarasura as her eternal servant.

 Buddhism

 In Buddhist legends, Jvarasura and Shitala are depicted sometimes as companions of Paranasabari, the Buddhist goddess of diseases.
 Jvarasura and Shitala are shown escorting her to her right and left side, respectively.